AlexisNo/pebo/README.md

 Let's write another example, but this time we will log execution durations and our Pizzaiolo will prepare two pizzas `regina`:

-*   for the first one, he will add ingredients one after another
+*   for the first one, the pizzaiolo will add ingredients one after another
-*   for the second one, he will not care about the order
+*   for the second one, the pizzaiolo will not care about the order

 ```javascript
 const actions = require('./pebo-actions');